 About our School

-Founded in 1981, Dhahran British Grammar School follows the National Curriculum for England and delivers externally assessed (I)GCSE examinations as well as offering a full A Level programme.
+Founded in 1981, Dhahran British Grammar School follows the National Curriculum for England and delivers externally assessed (I)GCSE examinations as well as offering a full A-Level programme.
 The school is accredited by the Council of International Schools (CIS), British Schools Overseas (BSO) and Middle States Association for Colleges and Schools (MSA).

-The school offers an excellent after school activities programme, is an Independent Award Centre (IAC) for the Duke of Edinburgh International Award (D of E) and regularly participates in Model United Nations (MUN) and British Schools in the Middle East (BSME) games at primary and secondary levels to provide an excellent all round educational experience for students.
+The school offers an excellent after school activities programme, is an Independent Award Centre (IAC) for the Duke of Edinburgh's International Award (D of E) and regularly participates in Model United Nations (MUN) and British Schools in the Middle East (BSME) games at primary and secondary levels to provide an excellent all round educational experience for students.

-With an emphasis on high achievement, our academic results compare favourably with the very best National Curriculum schools in the UK and across the world.
+With an emphasis on high achievement, our academic results compare favourably with the very best national curriculum schools in the UK and across the world.
 We are proud of our students’ ability to work hard, to establish sensitive relationships with those around them and to seek new skills and knowledge.